scholarslab/scholarslab.github.io/collections/_posts/2024-11-01-call-for-digital-humanities-fellows-applications-2025-2026-cohort.md

 category: announcement
 ---

-**Applications now open for the 2025-2026 Digital Humanities Fellowship.
+**Applications are now open for the 2025-2026 Digital Humanities Fellowship.
 Find More Details Below.**

 The application deadline for fellowships to be held during the 2025-2026 academic year is **February 15th, 2025**.
 More details on how to apply at the end of this page.